-We make energy available for growth, improvement and positive change when we get rid of the ongoing, repetitive problems & conflicts that are constantly burning up that energy.
+We have energy available for growth, improvement and positive change only when we get rid of the ongoing, repetitive problems & conflicts that are constantly consuming that energy.

 Most of us could really use a "gas gauge" to monitor our organization's energy because we're hovering on "E" most of the time, with a long way to go before we reach our goals!
 If the energy we have available is finite - it is - and we spend it on the same issues or problems day-after-day, week-after-week, we run out that energy before we can attempt the work that could propel us forward!